eaobservatory/hedwig/doc/admin/call.rst

 for various parts of the proposal.
-If, for a given part, both a word limit and a PDF page limit are specified, proposal authors will have the choice of either entering text on-line or uploading a PDF file.
+If, for a given part, both a word limit and a PDF page limit are specified, proposal authors will have the choice of either entering text online or uploading a PDF file.
 If one of the limits is set to zero, only the other choice will be available.